-In the early mild stage, you may function independently, working, driving, and socializing.
-You might notice memory lapses, and friends and family will see other problems.
-You might have difficulty coming up with the right word or name or remembering names during introductions.
+In the early stage, you may function independently, working, driving, and socializing.
+You might notice memory lapses.
+Friends and family will see other problems.
+You might have difficulty finding the right word or name or remembering names during introductions.
 You might forget material you’ve just read and lose objects.
 Those are all lapses anyone can have.
 But people with early Alzheimer’s have more trouble, including trouble with planning and organizing.

 As the disease progresses, you enter the moderate stage, which can last many years.
 In this stage, you may confuse words, get frustrated or angry for no clear reason, and show odd behavior, such as refusing to bathe.

 Other possible symptoms include:

 - Forgetting details of your own life and history, including your address or telephone number or the name of your high school

 - Confusion about where you are and what day it is

 - Choosing the right clothing for the season or event

 - Compulsive, repetitive behavior, like tearing up paper

 In the final stage, you gradually become less able to communicate and control your movement.
 You need round-the-clock assistance and may not be able to walk or swallow.
 You also become vulnerable to infections like pneumonia.

 On average, people with Alzheimer's live for eight years after their symptoms become noticeable to others.
 Some die earlier.
 Others can live another 20 years.